WheteThunger/VehicleDecayProtection/README.md

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.

+Additional convars:
+- `motorrowboat.decaystartdelayminutes` -- Determines how long until decay begins for the vehicle after it was last used, applying to Row Boats, RHIBs, Kayaks, Duo Submarines, and Solo Submarines.
+- `tugboat.tugdecaystartdelayminutes` -- Determines how long until decay begins for the vehicle after it was last used, applying to Tug Boats.

 Some vehicles also have an internal multiplier that affects decay damage while under a roof.
 - Horses: `2.0x` decay damage while under a roof
 - Modular Cars: `0.1x` decay damage while under a roof
-- All Boats and Submarines: no decay damage while under a roof
+- All Boats and Submarines, except Tug Boats: no decay damage while under a roof
   - In vanilla, they also have to be in shallow water, but this plugin removes that restriction
 - Hot Air Balloons: no decay damage while under a roof
 - Snowmobiles and Tomahas: no decay damage while under a roof